scaleoutsystems/fedn/README.md

 #### Seed the system with an initial model

 Navigate to the Minio dashboard and log in.
-To prepare FEDn to run training, we need to upload a seed model to the appropriate location in Minio.
+To prepare FEDn to run training, we need to upload a seed model via this endpoint (https://localhost:8090/seed).
 Creating and staging the seed model is typically done by founding members of the ML alliance.
 For testing purposes, you find pre-generated seed model in "test/mnist/seed" (and correspondingly for the other examples).
-Create a bucket called 'models' and upload the seed model file there.

 *Note, there is a script "init_model.py" that you can edit if you would like to alter the actual structure of the seed model.*